fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-chart-using-angularjs.md

 chartPresent: false
 ---

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
-In this page, we'll see how to render charts using FusionCharts and angularjs-fusioncharts wrapper.
+In this page, we'll see how to render charts using FusionCharts and the `angularjs-fusioncharts` wrapper.
 We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/angular/angularjs/your-first-chart-using-angular#create-your-first-chart-1), then a [gauge]({% site.baseurl %}/getting-started/angular/angularjs/your-first-chart-using-angular#create-your-first-gauge-9) and a [map]({% site.baseurl %}/getting-started/angular/angularjs/your-first-chart-using-angular#create-your-first-map-14).

 Before going through this article, please [install]({% site.baseurl %}/getting-started/angular/angularjs/install-using-angularjs '@@open-newtab') `angularjs-fusioncharts` plugin, if not already installed.